sphaso/niheipedia/pages/blame/commentario.markdown

 [Meta] This chapter only has one sentence "Cibo, our child is safe"

 [Meta] This sentence might be why some people say that the child was made by Cibo and Sanakan.
-The presence of both should not be interpreted in a human reproductive sense, but rather from the fact that there was no clear distinction between Cibo and Sanakan when Cibo-consciousness downloaded the Level-9 safeguard
+This sentence should be interepreted more literally than one would think, since in a later chapter we learn that the child has chromosomes from both

 ## Chapter 63